rh-mobb/tf-rosa-sts-prvlnk-idp/README.md

 Red Hat Openshift Service on AWS (ROSA) is a fully-managed turnkey application platform.
 A ROSA cluster can be created without any requirements on public subnets, internet gateways, or network address translation (NAT) gateways.
 In this configuration, Red Hat uses AWS PrivateLink to manage and monitor a cluster to avoid all public ingress network traffic.

 To deploy Red Hat OpenShift Service on AWS (ROSA) into your existing Amazon Web Services (AWS) account, Red Hat requires several prerequisites to be met.
-There are several [requirements ](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-sts-aws-prereqs), [Review AWS service quota](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-required-aws-service-quotas.html#rosa-sts-required-aws-service-quotasr) and [enable ROSA in your AWS account Access](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-setting-up-environment.html#rosa-sts-setting-up-environment).
+There are several [requirements](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-sts-aws-prereqs), [Review AWS service quota](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-required-aws-service-quotas.html#rosa-sts-required-aws-service-quotasr) and [enable ROSA in your AWS account Access](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-setting-up-environment.html#rosa-sts-setting-up-environment).

 NOTE: STS(secure token service) allows us to deploy ROSA without needing a ROSA admin account, instead it uses roles and policies with Amazon STS to gain access to the AWS resources needed to install and operate the cluster.